MichaelZhu168/sipeed-longan-nano-USB-HID-Device-Vender/README.md

   The GD32 device is enumerated as an USB HID device, that can talks with the native PC/Andriod Host HID driver.
 No custom USB driver needed on host side.
 But you need a software on USB host to caputer the HID report data and dispaly it.
 You can use the on-chip ADC to caputure a temperature or voltage and wrap it into a HID report and send it to the host.
+In this project, it just generates saw teeth waves.

 I use the NucleiStudio (a customed version of Eclipse), since they already include all the packages like CDT tools for embed programming.
 I uploaded all the screenshots for all the settings.